Cyclamen: Culture

 In the sixteenth century, women in their early stages of pregnancy avoided cyclamens in fear of a miscarriage because they were considered to strongly induce childbirth.

 Cyclamens were used as love-charms, aphrodisiacs, and intoxicant and a small amount would be put in cakes or a cup of wine.

 Cultivation and uses

 Cyclamen are commonly grown for their flowers, both outdoors and indoors in pots.
 Several species, particularly Cyclamen hederifolium, are hardy and can be grown outdoors in mild climates such as northwest Europe and the Pacific Northwest of North America.

+The Cyclamen Society is the International Cultivar Registration Authority for Cyclamen excluding C. persicum, and currently recognises over 100 registered cultivars.

+Cyclamen flowers have a subtle scent that is reminiscent of both lily of the valley and rose.
+The cyclamen note is used in perfumery to give clean, watercolor-like scent.
+Example of a perfume with a leading cyclamen note is Masaki Shiro by the Japanese brand Masaki Matsushima.

 Hardiness

 Cyclamen species range from frost-hardy to frost-tender.

 The most frost-hardy species, such as C. purpurascens, C. hederifolium, C. coum and C. cilicium, tolerate temperatures down to -20 C. C. hederifolium has even survived prolonged freezing and temperatures down to -30 C. C. repandum survives temperatures down to -14 C but not prolonged freezing below this temperature.
 C. graecum tolerates frost as low as -4 C for a few hours.
 Others, such as C. africanum, C. persicum and C. rohlfsianum, tolerate only mild and brief frost.